joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.2.15 =

+* Bug fix: Hide event details section if no fields are visible for section.
+* Bug fix: Update localization to correct usage of l10n parameter.
+* Bug fix: Location AJAX query executed function that only existed in Pro.

 = 3.2.14 =